kiikuchi/mWebSocket/README.md

 > The data should be sent as a TEXT frame (default)
 >
 > `+t`
 > The passed data is to be treated as plain-text
+>
+> `+w`
+> The specified `name` is a wildcard.
+The frame will be added to all matching and applicable web sockets.

 &nbsp;
 **Parameters**